Hawaii 2024

 a swimming pool at a resort with palm trees

-Mika tried her best in the salt water to snorkel but in the end, decided it was not for her.
-(Yet :) )
+Mika tried her best in the salt water to snorkel but in the end, decided it was not for her (yet she didn't give up).

 Dining at the Hilton was excellent, and expensive, but very good.
 We enjoyed the on-site Nui Italian restaurant most.
-The lagoon grill has great fish tacos.
+The lagoon grill has great fish tacos that were a favorite of ours.
 This resort is also where we learned about an amazing breakfast bowl called the Acai bowl.
 The definition on the internet is “Açaí na tigela is a Brazilian dessert from Pará and Amazonas, where the Ribeirinhos people prepare it regularly.
-It is a dish made with the frozen and mashed fruit of the açaí palm, described as having an "earthy" or creamy taste.”
-We also added Banana, granola, and nuts.
+It is a dish made with the frozen and mashed fruit of the açaí palm, described as having an earthy or creamy taste.”
+We also added Banana, granola, and nuts to our bowls.
 Christy and I we both instantly intrigued.
 We enjoyed them so much that we purchased ingredients to make them ourselves, once we moved on from the resort to the condo.

 a family posing for a photo in front of a palm tree